nongxl/cardputer_LightMeter/README.md

 ## 📷 Cardputer Photography Light Meter (English)

 A feature-rich photography light meter application for the M5Stack Cardputer, developed in MicroPython.
-It provides both Aperture Priority and Shutter Priority modes with a responsive and intuitive user interface.
+It provides both APERure Priority and Shutter Priority modes with a responsive and intuitive user interface.

 ![App Screenshot](20250805_144436.jpg)
 ![App Screenshot](20250729_154934.webp)